unraid/docs/docs/unraid-os/manual/storage-management.md

-**Note**: You need to maintain the minimum number of devices for the profile in use, i.e., you can remove a device from a 3+ device raid0 pool but you can\'t remove one from a 2 device raid0 pool (unless it\'s converted to a single profile first).
+**Note**: You need to maintain the minimum number of devices for the profile in use, i.e., you can remove a device from a 3+ device raid0 pool but you can't remove one from a 2 device raid0 pool (unless it's converted to a single profile first).

 With the array running type on the console: